 When the doors have some alignment issues like rubbing, latched in place or crooked, it’s time to remove them.
-However, if you do it wrongly, this action could improperly damage the hinge, injure your hand, and make removing the door difficult.
-So here are step-by-step methods on how to remove your door hinge pin accurately.
+However, this action could improperly damage the hinge, injure your hand, and make removing the door difficult.
+Some people choose non removable pin hinges at the beginning.
+But in case you already purchased a removing ones, here are step-by-step methods on how to remove your door hinge pin accurately.

 How to Remove a Door Hinge Pin